-A fearful rain storm soon set in, and the meetings were adjourned to Pence Hall, where Randolph and others spoke under control; among them a young man who is just being developed, and who, in his performance on the stage did, no doubt, disgust those who know little or nothing about spirit control.
-For instance: he had been controlled partially, all died of delirium tremens; so that influence was on him when he first went on the platform.
+form.
 Of course he did nothing but reel, stagger and mumble incoherent words.
-To break that control, an old chief rushed in and displaced the other, but when it came to speech-making he was not much ahead of the sot, so he retired as gracefully as he knew how, and gave place to one who made a very fair talk.
-On Monday evening I gave a final lecture on the objective reality of Spiritualism, which was followed by a public seance, given on the platform by Miss Mary Snaw.
-While in transition from the normal to the abnormal, her physical condition was tested by Dr. Randolph and other physicians and proposed to be an experience. and other physicians, and pronounced to be in a wholly unaccountable condition, except on the Spiritual hypothesis.
+To break that control, an old chief rushed in and dis placed the other, but when it came to speechmaking he was not much shead of the sot, so he retired as gracefully as he knew how, and gave place to one who made a very fair talk.
+'On Monday evening I gave a final lecture on the objective, reality of Spiritualism, which was followed by a public scance, given on the platform by Miss Mary Baaw.
+While in transition from the normal to the abnormal, her and other physicians, and pronounced to be in s wholly unaccountable condition, except on the Spiritual hypothesis.
 The pulse at the wrist ran down from eighty-two to fourteen, and at times respiration ceased entirely.
-This excellent medium, who has now gone off to attend a young ladies' seminary in the south of this State, gave many excellent and indubitable tests while at Terre Haute, as did Mrs.
+This excellent medium, who has now gone off to attend a young ladies' seminary in the sourn of this State, gave many excellent and indunita-ble tests while at Terre Haute, as did Mrs Suydam and other mediums that were presday, by a drunken spirit, or a man that had died of delirium tremens; so that influence was on him when he first went on the plat

-చ్చు SPIRTUALISM NORTHWARD.
+SPIRTUALISM NORTHWARD.